jtakacs/astronavigation/examples/README.md

 # lat: -31.154076°
 # lon: 15.503133°

-## the last 3 blocks are required
+## the last 2 blocks are required
-## provide either three celestial body observations
+## provide either two or three celestial body observations
-## OR two celestial body observations
-##    and a distance from a known landmark

-## example of landmark definition
-# landmark: Hawaii
-# lat: 20.937192°
-# lon: -156.347435°
-# distance: 1931.213 km

 star: Regulus
 ## degree separator can be any non-numeric character